punitkmryh/indecision-reactJS/Readme.md

 In the next section we'll install and configure Babel for transpiling our code.

-- 📌[Click here](https://www.valentinog.com/blog/babel/) for dependencies installation for React ⚛️
+- 📌  [Click here](https://www.valentinog.com/blog/babel/) for dependencies installation for React ⚛️

 Giving `Entry` point and `output` folder path to save `bundle.js`